Columbia River: Dams

 In 2019, both the Yakama and Lummi Northwest Nations proposed to remove the Bonneville, John Day, and The Dalles dams due to their belief removal would strengthen salmon population.
-The former Chairman of the Lummi Nation, Jay Julius, stated in 2019 that the fate of salmon without dam removal for the Lummi Nation is a "horrifying reality".
-JoDe Goudy, a former Chairman of the Yakama Nation, coincides with beliefs of the Lummi Nation, stating "The Columbia River Dams were built on this false legal foundation, and decimated the Yakama Nation’s fisheries, traditional foods, and cultural sites.".
+Jay Julius, Chairman of the Lummi Nation, stated in 2019 that the fate of salmon without dam removal for the Lummi is a "horrifying reality".
+JoDe Goudy, Chairman of the Yakama Nation, stated that "the Columbia River Dams were built on [a] false legal foundation, and decimated the Yakama Nation’s fisheries, traditional foods, and cultural sites."
 Both Nations have worked with nonprofit advocacy organizations to further removal agendas.

 Throughout 2021, the nonprofit organization Earthjustice represented 10 conservation and fishing organizations in negotiations with President Joe Biden over removal of dam operations on the Snake River.
-These negotiations culminated in a lawsuit, with Earthjustice requesting to completely halt operations due to their belief of Snake River Dam effects on salmon and steelhead fish runs.
+These negotiations culminated in a lawsuit, with Earthjustice requesting to completely halt operations due to their belief of Snake River dam effects on salmon and steelhead fish runs.
 On December 15, 2021, the two parties agreed to settle the dispute and focus on a plan to mitigate fish extinction.

-Proposed in December 2023, President Joe Biden agreed to a $1 billion mandate, which will attempt to reintroduce Columbia River salmon blockaded by dams.
+Joe Biden agreed to a $1 billion mandate, proposed in December 2023, which will attempt to reintroduce Columbia River salmon blockaded by dams.
 The mandate asked for the Bonneville Power Administration to supply US$300 million over a ten-year span starting in 2024, which includes habitat restoration and upgrades in fish hatcheries.
-Furthermore, the Biden administration has publicly stated it will examine the possibility of doubling fish and wildlife spending to meet tribal needs.
+Furthermore, the Biden administration stated it would examine the possibility of doubling fish and wildlife spending to meet tribal needs.
 As a benchmark for financial utilization, US$1 billion in backlogged projects have been identified in the Columbia River Basin.
 The mandate did not call for the removal of four dams on the Snake River.